Michael H. Lim

 Harvard University Class of 2018

 "ML does ML"

-I am a PhD student in Statistics with a focus on robotics at UC Berkeley, who loves physics, mathematics, natural sciences, and computational sciences, with a strong background in computational research in quantitative fields.
+I am a PhD student in Statistics with a focus on robotics at UC Berkeley.
+I love physics, mathematics, natural sciences, and computational sciences, with a strong background in computational research in quantitative fields.
 I am interested in research opportunities spanning control theory, sequential decision making, and machine learning, with applications in robotics.
 During my time at Harvard University, I received 4th year combined master's degree in Statistics, and Magna Cum Laude with Highest Honors for bachelor's degree in Physics and Mathematics.
 I am grateful to be supported by the NSF Graduate Research Fellowship.

 Education and Honors

 - 2014-2018: A.B. in Physics and Mathematics, Magna Cum Laude with Highest Honors

 Stuyvesant High School

 - 2017: Harvard College Research Program - Summer Researcher